ogclash/Ultrapower-Fork/README.md

+Home-Repository of this fork: https://github.com/ogclash/ultrapower-clash-server

+# Projects
 This Project is NOT affiliated with Supercell, or any other company.

-# Projects
 The original Project was developed by the Ultrapowa Development Team:

 * Ultrapowa Clash Server   (UCS) : heavily modified